Body Scan Meditation: A Dosha-Aware Practice

 If you know you are a Vata type or are experiencing Vata symptoms:

-- Speed: Move slowly and deliberately — do not rush through regions
+- Speed: Move slowly and deliberately.
+Do not rush

 - Breath: Use warm, deep belly breaths throughout

-- Visualisation: Imagine warm golden light filling each region as you scan
+- Visualisation: Picture warm golden light filling each region as you scan

-- Extra attention: Lower abdomen, lower back, and feet
+- Extra attention: Lower abdomen, lower back, feet

 - Environment: Warm room, heavy blanket, bolster under knees